What is the YEARFRAC Function?

 How to use the YEARFRAC Function in Excel?

 As a worksheet function, YEARFRAC can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let’s consider a few examples:

 Let’s see a few dates and how the function provides results:

 The formula used was:

 The results in Excel are shown in the screenshot below:

 Applied Example on how to use the YEARFRAC Function

-Let’s assume we are handling the HR department, and are processing data on our employee database shown below.
-We realize that have all of our employee’s date’s of birth but we want to find out their age ‘value’ today.
-We can use the YEARFRAC function along with the INT and TODAY functions.
-We insert a column next to the Date of Birth, label it age and insert the following formula:
+Let’s assume we are handling the HR department and are processing data from our employee database, shown below.
+We realize that we have all of our employees’ dates of birth but we want to find out their age ‘value’ today.
+We can use the YEARFRAC function along with the INT and TODAY functions to do this.
+We insert a column next to the Date of Birth, label it “age”, and insert the following formula:

 The formula used looks like this: